-When people buy a bat at this price point—especially for youth players—they want to know that their investment is gonna be protected by a manufacturer’s warranty.
-The first thing that I want to note is the fact that bats of this quality that Easton puts out aren’t gonna snap anytime soon thus the warranty is moot.
+When people buy a bat at this price point—especially for youth players—they want to know that their investment is going to be protected by a manufacturer’s warranty.
+The first thing that I want to note is the fact that bats of this quality that Easton puts out aren’t going to snap anytime soon.
+Thus, the warranty is moot.

 While you likely won’t even get to use the warranty, it’s always nice to see one as it shows that the manufacturer has enough trust in their product to provide one.
-The Easton Beast Hyperlite holds a full one-year warranty from Easton.
-I’ll tell you right now that it isn’t gonna make a difference, but if it makes you feel better then there you go.
+The Easton Beast Hyperlite carries a full one-year warranty from Easton.
+I’ll tell you right now that it isn’t going to make a difference, but if it makes you feel better, then there you go.

 First up are balanced bats like the Easton 2019 Beast Hyperlite.
-The fact that they have their weight spread out through the entire surface means that you’ll be able to generate very high swing speeds without losing any accuracy upon contact.
+The fact that they have their weight spread out over the entire surface means that you’ll be able to generate very high swing speeds without losing any accuracy upon contact.
 This is why contact hitters generally prefer balanced bats.
-End-loaded bats do have their merits too though.
-They have more material in the hit-zone meaning that they can generate a lot of force.
+End-loaded bats do have their merits too, though.
+They have more material in the hitting zone, meaning that they can generate a lot of force.

-You might wonder why two-piece bats even exist then.
+You might wonder why two-piece bats still exist then.
 Well, some contact hitters with below-average power favor two-piece bats because they create a whip effect that increases their swing speed.

-To test this bat out fully I took it to the ballpark.
-Of course, relying on my own testing alone wouldn’t be very fair seeing as I’m not a youth player—I’m 28, those days are long gone!
-(Editors Note: Actually, at time of publishing, I’ll have hit 29; where does the time go?!).
+To test this bat fully, I took it to the ballpark.
+Of course, relying on my own testing alone wouldn’t be very fair, seeing as I’m not a youth player—I’m 28, and those days are long gone!
+(Editors Note: Actually, at the time of publishing, I’ll have hit 29; where does the time go?!).
 That being said, I wanted to see how the bat felt.
-Don’t worry, I also had some youth players test it out later in the day and I’ll get to that in a bit.
+Don’t worry, I also had some youth players test it out later in the day, and I’ll get to that in a bit.

-Needless to say, their team won and he told me that he had never gotten that many hits in previous games.
-Guess the Easton accuracy lives up to the hype.
+Needless to say, their team won, and he told me that he had never gotten that many hits in previous games.
+I guess the Easton’s accuracy lives up to the hype.
 I asked him if he would buy it, and he said that he definitely would after saving up for a few months.
 That’s the biggest drawback with the Easton Beast Hyperlite: the price.